yandech1/CS7641_project/README.md

 #### Discriminator Architecture
 ##### PatchGAN
-The aim with PatchGAN  is to classify whether overlapping image patches are real or fake.
+The aim with PatchGAN  is to use the generative model in order classify whether overlapping image patches are real or fake.
 Because this discriminator requires fewer parameters, it works will with arbitrarily-sized images in the same way as full convolution.

 ##### PixelGAN
 ##### ImageGAN